-Recommended starting times for regional and super regional games are included on the brackets in Appendix A. Prospective host institutions may request alternate starting times for regional and super regional games in their bid materials for approval by the NCAA Division III Softball Committee.
+Recommended starting times for regional games are included on the brackets in Appendix A. Prospective host institutions may request alternate starting times for regional games in their bid materials for approval by the NCAA Division III Softball Committee.
 Games times should be scheduled a minimum of two hours apart and must follow the championship format below.

-Regional and super regional start times:
+Regional start times:

-- Thursday or Friday games shall be scheduled between noon and 8:30 p.m. - Saturday games shall be scheduled between 10 a.m. and 8:30 p.m. - Sunday games shall be scheduled between noon and 8:30 p.m.
+- Games on Thursday, Friday and Saturday shall be scheduled between noon and 8:30 p.m. - Games on Sunday shall be scheduled between noon and 8:30 p.m.